-Below are 5 quick steps that solve most issues.
+Below are 5 quick steps that solve most in-browser video call issues.

-The key is the video calls work in your browser.
-So the calls depend on your browser running smoothly.
-(Do you have browser blockers?
+Quick context: the key is the video calls work in your browser so your browser needs be running smoothly.
+Do you have browser blockers?
 Or lots of tabs open?
-See below!)
+These can affect your call quality!

 If you have time, it's useful to try Google's browser test.
 It alerts to browser issues that affect the call: